kingharrison/cheer-scoring/README.md

 ### Awarding Points For Skills Performed

 Once all the skills for each skill category are counted and listed, we can now award points.
 We need enough counted skills to meet our divisor threshold.
 Your highest rated skills (as long as they meet the divisor threshold) are counted first.
 Your points are awarded from that first threshold, and always the highest first.
 If you do not have enough counted skills at the highest level to meet a threshold, the remaining skills are dropped down and grouped in the next skill category.
 Accumulating until we have enough to meet the divisor threshold.
-This allows scoring to have no cap.
+This allows scoring to have no hard cap.

+For each skill category, the first time you do something you will get awards 1.5 points.
+That will count down by .1 each subsequent time you do a scorable skill in the category until you reach .1 (on the 15th countable skill).
+At that point all skills from that moment on are worth .1.

+Every letter above an A adds .1 to the skill section.
+If you perform enough B skills to meet your divisor in stunts and that is your hardest stunt, you will get a 1.6 for your first iteration.
+If you perform a G skill for your first divisor, you will get 2.1 for your first divisor.

 ### Point Decay

 Every time you meet the divisor threshold for a skill, you are awarded points.
-The next time you are awarded points the amount has decreased for the skill category.
-This creates a natural point asymptope.
-There is no theoretical end, but each amount gets progressively harder to get to.
+The next time you are awarded points the amount has decreased for the skill category by .1.
+Once you reach .1 as the highest amount for your base A skill, all subsequent skills are rated .1 from there on (plus whatever letter skill upgrades there are).

 ### Points Examples